-Our current investment policy is to maintain a diversified investment portfolio consisting of money market investments, government and government agency bonds and high-grade corporate bonds with maturities of three years or less.
-Our cash is deposited in and invested through highly rated financial institutions in the U.S. As of September 30, 2021, we had approximately \$1,608.4 million of cash, cash equivalents and investments, comprised of \$1,599.1 million of cash and cash equivalents and \$9.3 million long-term restricted cash and investments.
-The Company did not hold any investments in interest rate sensitive instruments as of September 30, 2021.
+Our current investment policy is to maintain a diversified investment portfolio consisting of money market investments, commercial paper, certificates of deposit, government and government agency bonds and high-grade corporate bonds with maturities of 36 months or less.
+Our cash is deposited in and invested through highly rated financial institutions in the U.S. As of June 30, 2022, we had approximately \$1,946.6 million of cash, cash equivalents, restricted cash and investments, comprised of \$868.6 million of cash and cash equivalents, \$1,059.5 of short-term investments and \$18.5 million long-term restricted cash.
+The fair value of cash equivalents and short-term investments is subject to change as a result of potential changes in market interest rates.
+The potential change in fair value for interest rate sensitive instruments has been assessed on a hypothetical 10 basis point adverse movement across all maturities.
+As of June 30, 2022, we estimate that such hypothetical 10 basis point movement would result in a hypothetical loss in fair value of approximately \$0.4 million to our interest rate sensitive instruments.